CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab2.1.md

 ### Task 6: Synapse Data Science Experience

-1. Select **Fabric experience selector** icon (currently set to Data Engineering) on the bottom left of your screen.
+1. Select the **Fabric experience selector** icon (currently set to Data Engineering) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select **Data Science**.
 You will be navigated to the **Data Science Home page**.
 Again, there are three sections.
 In the New section, notice the items: